chris-hughes/fun_test_app/README.md

 ## `Notes`

 withStyles injects a `classes` prop.
-So you define a `style` object and then apply the keys to as classes to the elements you want to style
+So you define a `style` object and then apply the keys as classes to the elements you want to style